The Country Girls

 The Country Girls is a trilogy by Irish author Edna O'Brien.
 It consists of three novels: The Country Girls (1960), The Lonely Girl (1962), and Girls in Their Married Bliss (1964).
 The trilogy was re-released in 1986 in a single volume with a revised ending to Girls in Their Married Bliss and addition of an epilogue.
 The Country Girls, both the trilogy and the novel, is often credited with breaking silence on sexual matters and social issues during a repressive period in Ireland following World War II and was adapted into a 1983 film.
 All three novels were banned by the Irish censorship board and faced significant public disdain in Ireland.
-O'Brien won the Kingsley Amis Award in 1962 for The Country Girls.

 The Country Girls (1960)

 Plot synopsis

 Caithleen "Cait/Kate" Brady and Bridget "Baba" Brennan are two young Irish country girls who have spent their childhood together.
 As they leave the safety of their convent school in search of life and love in the big city, they struggle to maintain their somewhat tumultuous relationship.
 Cait, dreamy and romantic, yearns for true love, while Baba just wants to experience the life of a single girl.
 Although they set out to conquer the world together, as their lives take unexpected turns, Cait and Baba must ultimately learn to find their own way.